srinidhigopalan/Mern-frontend/README.md

 2) So just add a folder of your page under the "components" folder in src.
 3) For styling, you can import from "Components.js" or "styles.css" under "UserLogin" folder in components folder

-Navbar specifications: Checkout the "Navbar" folder under components folder.
+Navbar specifications: Checkout the "NavBar" folder under components folder.
 It contains a file named "MaybeShowNavbar.js", it can be used to choose whether you want to show navbar at a certain page or not.

 # Getting Started with Create React App